Radiation tolerance of online trigger system for COMET Phase-I: Discussion

-Based on the observed error rates in each FPGA region, the CRAM URE rate will pose the most significant issue to the data collection in terms of deadtime.
-To estimate the impact on Phase-I data collection, the dead time based on expected URE numbers over 150 days is determined.
-For 10 FE boards over the 150 days of data collection and exposed to the maximum expected $10^{12}$~\neqcm neutron fluence, the measured CRAM URE rate of $(7.9\pm 2.6)\times 10^{-10}$ [\neqcm]$^{-1}$ will correspond to $(7.9\pm 2.6)\times10^3$ total URE.
+Based on the observed cross sections in each FPGA region, the CRAM SEFIs will pose the most significant issue for data collection in terms of deadtime.
+To estimate the impact on Phase-I data collection, the dead time based on expected SEFI numbers over 150 days is determined.
+For 10 FE boards over the 150 days of data collection and exposed to the maximum expected $10^{12}$~\neqcm neutron fluence, the measured CRAM SEFI cross section of $(7.9\pm 2.6)\times 10^{-10}$ cm$^{2}$ will correspond to $(7.9\pm 2.6)\times10^3$ total SEFI.
 The uncertainty in this result is dominated by the systematical one on the absolute neutron fluence.
-The URE-like behaviour in the MGT can also be included and added to this total, corresponding to a further $(1.0\pm0.3)\times10^2$ total URE.
-Based on these total URE errors we can expect a URE rate of $(2.2\pm 0.7)\;hr^{-1}$ during 150 day Phase-I data collection.
+The SEFI-like behaviour in the MGT can also be included and added to this total, corresponding to a further $(1.0\pm0.3)\times10^2$ total SEFI.
+Based on these total SEFI errors we can expect a SEFI rate of $(2.2\pm 0.7)\;\text{hr}^{-1}$ during the 150 day Phase-I data collection.
 The dead time observed for the one FE board in this study was approximately 30 s which includes the 10 s time period for allowing the DAQ to reset mentioned in Sec \ref{sec:MGT}.
 However a more conservative estimate is used as it is possible during the Phase-I experiments that the DAQ PC will not be located close to the COTTRI system along with other issues that may come with the final design.
-The conservative estimate utilised for the expected dead time per URE is 60 s.
-With this URE dead time and the $(2.2\pm 0.7)\;hr^{-1}$ URE rate, the total expected dead time over the 150 days is expected to be $(3.7\pm 1.2)\%$.
+The conservative estimate utilised for the expected dead time per SEFI is 60 s.
+With this SEFI dead time and the $(2.2\pm 0.7)\;\text{hr}^{-1}$ SEFI rate, the total expected dead time over the 150 days using this measurement is $(3.7\pm 1.2)\%$. \\ \\ However this value is a measurement based on the neutron beam conditions provided by the Kobe University facility.
+To make a better estimate on the expected rate of SEFI during COMET Phase-I, $R_{\,\text{SEFI}}^{\,\text{COMET}}$, the expected neutron energy spectrum from Figure \ref{NeutronSpectra} and the neutron energy spectrum produced by a 2.8 MeV deuteron beam on a beryllium target from \cite{bN} can be combined with literature measurements on SEU cross-sections at higher energies such as in \cite{bCSE}.
+An estimate on the expected rate $R_{\,\text{SEFI}}^{\,\text{COMET}}$ based on the difference between the two neutron energy spectra is provided by: